windexlight/MappingTrainer/README.md

 ## TODO

-- Keep working on state persistence
-    - Save window geometry separately for typing, word, and key modes
-    - Make options for advancing on enter/space or not
-    - Keep testing
 - Allow selection between indentation styles in case auto-detection doesn't work
 - Update to PySide6
 - DeprecationWarning: sipPyTypeDict() is deprecated, the extension module should use sipPyTypeDictRef() instead